All Episodes

 But under President Trump, the rebounding U.S. economies now created more jobs last two months than during any other two-month period in American history.

-Just like the retail sales numbers came out at 18%.
+Just like the retail sales numbers came out at 18%, that's the largest number in U.S. history.

 Now, I know that we're getting hot spots.

-I'm concerned like everybody else about the hot spots.
+I'm concerned like everybody else about the hotspots.

-We've gotten better at dealing with the hot spots, and I know Dr. Fauci was out there.
+We've gotten better at dealing with the hotspots.

 I was supposed to be on last time.

-We had to change it last minute, but the the hot spots, for some reason in Florida, something is happening where more young people are getting coronavirus.
+But the hotspots, for some reason in Florida, something is happening where more young people are getting coronavirus.

-Um, Houston, Texas, another hot spot.
+Houston, Texas, another hot spot.

 And we did dive all over it.

-By the way, Linda, did you see she invited me to be uh a resident of South Dakota?
+By the way, Linda, did you see she invited me to be a resident of South Dakota?

-I'd love to look at the city.
+I'd love to look at it.

 I mean, it looks good to me.